7.01 Drug-Free College PolicySee version history

 VI.
 Drug-Free Awareness Program

-A. Central Piedmont Community College maintains a Drug-Free Awareness program in compliance with the Safe and Drug Free Schools and Communities Act.
+A. Central Piedmont Community College maintains a Drug-Free Awareness program in compliance with the Safe and Drug-Free Schools and Communities Act/Drug-Free Schools and Campuses Regulations (Edgar Part 86).

 B. Educational materials, programs, and other resources are available through Student Life, Counseling Services, and Human Resources.
 Confidentiality is maintained.